Company Health Check Logo

 It's fast to complete - takes just a couple of minutes, with just 8 slider questions (plus optional 'notes')

-It should remind you of a few areas to check / improve while you're doing it - use the 'notes' field for that.
+You'll probably spot a few areas to check / improve while you're doing it - use the 'notes' field for that.

 You'll get a quick report afterwards with your score and notes, followed later by a more detailed set of recommendations and insights.
+All information provided will be held in confidence, of course.

 • Tools (1 of 8)